Purian23/Zdots/README.md

 ```bash
 source ~/.zshrc
 ```
+⚠️ If Zsh is not installed, the setup script will prompt you to install it and set it as your default shell.
+You can also install it manually via `sudo pacman -S zsh` and run `chsh -s $(which zsh)` to switch.

 ## 🧩 VS Code Compatibility
 To ensure full `.zshrc` sourcing and NVM support in VS Code, add this to your `settings.json`: